S/O Satyamurthy: Development

-Trivikram Srinivas planned to direct Allu Arjun in a film produced by S. Radha Krishna for Haarika & Haasine Creations (who produced their 2012 collaboration Julai), since Srinivas had committed to another film with them.
+Trivikram Srinivas planned to direct Allu Arjun in a film produced by S. Radha Krishna under Haarika & Haasine Creations (who produced their 2012 collaboration Julai), since Srinivas had committed to another film with them.
 Allu Aravind was later rumoured to co-produce of the film as Geetha Arts.
 The film's pooja ceremony was held at Radha Krishna's office in early December 2013, and filming was expected to begin in February 2014.
 Rumors that the film was shelved were denied by a film-unit source, who said that Srinivas' screenplay was nearly complete.
 Devi Sri Prasad was chosen to compose the score and Prawin Pudi was signed as the film editor, marking Pudi's fifth collaboration with Srinivas.

 The film was officially launched at Ramanaidu Studios in Hyderabad on 10 April 2014.
 In June, the film's title was rumoured to be Kavacham.
 After considerable discussion, the producers reportedly tentatively planned to name the film Trisulam (also the title of a 1982 Telugu film starring Krishnam Raju and Sridevi).
 Agreements between the principals of both films were reportedly signed in early November 2014.
 Radhakrishna denied the reports, saying that the film's title would be announced in early December 2014 with its preview.
 Trivikram reportedly considered the title Hushaaru in mid-January 2015.
 Another title under consideration was Jaadugar, earlier used for a 1989 Hindi film starring Amitabh Bachchan and Jaya Prada.

 The producers reportedly dropped the first two titles after poor feedback, and Jaadugar was expected to be chosen; S/O Krishnamurthy was also considered.
 S/O Satyamurthy (read as Son of Satyamurthy) was confirmed as the film's title on 6 March 2015 in a press release from the producers.
 The film was initially planned for simultaneous release in Telugu, Tamil and Malayalam.
 A dubbed Kannada version, along with Tamil and Malayalam, later was planned because of Upendra and Allu Arjun's popularity in Karnataka.

 Although the dubbed Malayalam version was also entitled S/O Satyamurthy, the dubbed Tamil and Kannada versions were scrapped for fiscal reasons and it was released in Tamil Nadu and Karnataka with English subtitles.
 Arjun began dubbing his role in early January, and post-production was scheduled to resume in late February.
 The actor resumed dubbing on 7 March, after returning from Spain.